Optimized division of uint64_t by a constant on 32-bit microcontrollers

 Oscilloscope captures

-And here's my umulh-emulation-based approach - averaging is still on, but since the umulh-based approach contains no loops or other data-dependent control-flow the calculation time is far more repeatable when given different inputs.
+And here's my umulh-emulation-based approach - averaging is still on, but since the umulh-based approach contains no loops or other data-dependent control-flow the calculation time is far more repeatable when given different inputs, always taking 1.09 microseconds or 70 machine cycles.
 Also note this is 20x zoomed in time compared to the first plot:

 Applicability